MAIF/daikoku/.github/CONTRIBUTING.md

-# Contributing to your-project
+# Contributing to Daikoku

-These guidelines apply to all your-project projects living in the the `MAIF/your-project` repository.
+These guidelines apply to all Daikoku projects living in the the `MAIF/daikoku` repository.

 These guidelines are meant to be a living document that should be changed and adapted as needed.
 We encourage changes that make it easier to achieve our goals in an efficient way.